African Peanut Soup

 - Start by heating the vegetable oil in a large saucepan or pot over medium heat.
 Have your child help you add the onions, garlic, and ginger and cook, stirring occasionally, until the onions are soft and translucent, about 5 minutes.

 - Add the turmeric and crushed red pepper and cook for another minute or so.

 - Pour in the tomatoes (including juice) and water, scraping up any brown bits that have stuck to the bottom of the pot.

 - Bring the mixture to a boil, then turn the heat to low and simmer for 10 minutes.

-- Add the peanut butter, chicken broth, and cooked chicken and simmer for another 10 minutes.
+- Encourage your kid to help you add the peanut butter, chicken broth, and cooked chicken and let simmer for another 10 minutes.
 The consistency should be similar to a thick soup.
-If it is too thick, add a little more broth.
-If it is runny, continue simmering until the soup thickens.
+If it's too thick, add a little more broth.
+If it's runny, continue simmering until the soup thickens.